MicroprocessorAUT/Lab/Samples/Intro/C++ Class in Arduino (Inheritance, Interfaces)/README.md

 Lets take a brief look:

-The <code>Blinker.cpp</code> has a function which turn the LED on and off with some delay that get in the input look the cpp file below
+The <code>Blinker.cpp</code> has a function which turns LED on and off with some delay that is given in the input.Look at the cpp file below:

 ## Blinker.cpp
 ```cpp